Merchant Cash Advances Explained

 Why Business Owners Should Be Wary

-What funding alternatives are available to your business when the time is of the essence
+What funding alternatives are available to your business when time is of the essence

 How Merchant Cash Advances Work

-The percentage you pay is referred to as the “holdback” or retrieval rate.
-This may be anywhere from 5% to 20%, based on the size of the advance, your business’s credit card sales and the repayment period.
+The percentage you pay is the “hold back” or retrieval rate.
+This may be anywhere from 5% to 20%, based on the size of the advance: your business’s credit card sales and the repayment period.
 Depending on the advance amount, terms may be as short as 90 days or as long as 18 months.
-Repayment begins immediately after the funds are received.
+Repayment begins immediately after you receive the funds.

-The amount you can borrow is determined by your average credit card sales.
+Your average credit card sales determine the amount you can borrow.
 Merchant advance providers will review your receipts over the previous three to six months to calculate how large of an advance you’re eligible for.
-Generally, an advance can range from 50% up to 250% of your business’s credit card transactions.
+Generally, an advance can range from 50% to 250% of your business’s credit card transactions.

 Benefits of Using a Merchant Cash Advance

 A merchant cash advance has several features that make them an appealing source of funding.
-When considering an advance, these are the most important benefits to keep in mind.
+These are the most important benefits to consider when considering an advance.